ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 removed from total liquid runoff ( :math:`{R}_{liq}`: Chapter 11),
 simulating removal from nearby rivers.

+.. _The details about what is new in CLM4.5:

 The details about what is new in CLM4.5
 --------------------------------------------

+.. _Interactive irrigation for corn, temperate cereals, and soybean:

 Interactive irrigation for corn, temperate cereals, and soybean
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^